oddbird/css-sandbox/src/layers/link-layer.md

 I've set aside support conditions as a non-goal for this document.

+Authors can polyfill conditional loading as desired, with a small amount of javascript to detect feature support, and alter the existing `media` attribute as needed.

 ## Proposed solution: the `layer` attribute

 The `layer` attribute